 For a button, use iconClass

-Here is an example to change icon on button click
+Here is an example to change icon on button click.

-icon and text, On clicking it change button text and icon to delete
+This example defaults a button with the edit icon and text, On clicking it changes the button text and icon to delete.

 <p>buttons example works!</p>